 Leaders need to understand what 5G is and how it can support business goals

 A recent survey by Deloitte found more than a quarter of Australian business leaders felt they needed a better understanding of 5G, its costs, and its potential use cases.
-2020 is the year to self-educate.
+Now is the time to self-educate.
 A few things to learn would be:

 - understand network deployment and handset availability